adeira/universe/README.md

 - [fetch](/src/fetch) - isomorphic fetch with retries and timeout
 - [graphql-bc-checker](/src/graphql-bc-checker) - utility to test your schema against accidental breaking changes

-... and more, see READMEs of individual packages. <!-- TODO put there link to adeira.dev: "and more, check out adeira.dev" -->
+... and more, see READMEs of individual packages located in `/src`. <!-- TODO put there link to adeira.dev: "and more, check out adeira.dev" -->

-> :point_right: Check out our Relay [demo app](https://relay-example.adeira.now.sh/) and its [source code](https://github.com/adeira/relay-example) to see how it works together :point_left:
+:point_right: Check out our Relay [demo app](https://relay-example.adeira.now.sh/) and its [source code](https://github.com/adeira/relay-example) to see how it works together :point_left:

 ## Quick start